project-ida/notes/Deep strong coupling.md

 $$

 And so we're even further away from the superradiant regime when considering the electric dipole coupling associated with the phonon motion.

+We've so far looked at the Rabi model where the number of TLS is $N=1$.
+How does the story change when we have many TLS?

+## Dicke model